SAVING LIVES FROM WITHIN BY PROTECTING CELLS

 Parkinson’s disease

-Parkinson's disease (PD), a common neurodegenerative disease with no known treatment, affects 4 million people worldwide.
-It is characterized by the loss of dopaminergic neurons, in particular by autophagy.
-Blocking regulated cell necrosis could prevent this upstream phenomenon and protect neurons.
+Parkinson's Disease (PD), a common neurodegenerative disease with no known treatment, affects more than 8 million people worldwide.
+It is characterized by the loss of dopaminergic neurons, specifically by autophagy.
+Blocking regulated cell necrosis could prevent this upstream phenomenon and protect neurons, halting the progression of the disease.

 Other neurodegenerative diseases